Barkhausen-Institut/usrp_uhd_wrapper/README.md

 2. Create and activate virtual env (on linux: `python -m venv env && . env/bin/activate`)
 3. `pip install -e .`
 4. **For running tests:** `pip install -r requirements_tests.txt && pytest usrp_client/`
+    - run `pytest . -m "not hardware"`

+**Note on running tests:** We also provide integration tests, i.e. we run tests against the hardware covering some easy usecases (e.g., Jcas, Localtransmssion, p2p...).
+If you want to execute them, the environment variables `USRP1_IP` and `USRP2_IP` with the corresponding ip need to be set and the respective servers must be started.
+Execute the command `pytest .` or, if you just want to execute the hardware stuff: `pytest . -m hardware`

 # Use